erik/translate/README.rst

     uwsgi -s /tmp/mysock.sock -w translate.app:app [--http 127.0.0.1:8080]

-The http flag tells uwsgi to use it's HTTP server.
+The http flag tells uwsgi to use its HTTP server.
 Don't use it if you're using some other server (Apache, nginx, ...).